Reopening spas and massage centers during Covid-19: What you need to know

 With a digital customer database, your reception staff can simply verify customers by searching for their phone numbers or email addresses on their mobile or laptop and let the customer in.

-Many online scheduling software provide a digital customer database that allows this.
+Many spa appointment booking software provide a digital customer database that allows this.
 You can refer here for more information.

 Digital SOAP Notes